Sage-Bionetworks/sage-monorepo/README.md

 ## Overview

-This monorepo includes the codebase of the Challenge ecosystem.
+This [Nx monorepo](https://nx.dev/) includes the codebase of the Challenge ecosystem.

 ## Requirements